 CCSD Pre-K Program Philosophy

 The Clarke County School District (CCSD) Pre-Kindergarten (Pre-K) Program is based on the philosophy that parents are their child's first and most important teacher.
 The Pre-K staff is committed to working in partnership with parents and the community to enhance the educational opportunities available to students.
 We believe children learn best in classrooms where structured, age-appropriate, hands-on lessons are provided, as well as activities that embrace cultural and individual differences.
-The CCSD Pre-K program uses standards-based instruction that emphasizes growth in language and literacy, math, science, art, music, physical and social development.
+The CCSD Pre-K Program uses standards-based instruction that emphasizes growth in language and literacy, math, science, art, music, and physical and social development.
 We believe children reach their fullest potential when home and school work together toward common goals.

 CCSD Pre-K Program Goals

 - To provide a positive beginning school experience and encourage children to become life-long learners

 - To develop higher-order thinking by encouraging independent, critical, and creative inquiry

 - To expose students to a wide variety of educational experiences, familiarizing them with instructional language and strengthening their connections between educational concepts